xinhuang/xinhuang.github.com/_drafts/a-broken-multi-threading-observer-pattern.md

 ## TL;DR

-For Observer Pattern, when automatic de-registering is needed if observer goes out of life span, there are 2 options:
+For Observer Pattern, when automatic de-registering is needed if observer goes out of life span, there are two options:
 1. De-register in destructor
 2. Use `std::weak_ptr` in `Observable`

-If de-register observer in destructor, then inheritance will cause race condition because observer base class is destructed later than concrete observer class.
-If event is triggered after the invocation of derived destructor but before the observer has the chance to remove itself from observable, the observer will be in a partial destructed state.
+When de-registering observer in destructor, inheritance will cause race condition because the `AbstractObserver` class is destructed after `ConcreeObserver` class.
+If event is triggered after the invocation of concrete destructor but before the observer has the chance to remove itself from observable, the observer will be in a partial state.

-This misbehavior cannot be fixed when concrete class is inherited from `AbstractObserver` class, because `AbstractObserver` is always constructed first, and destructed last.
+This misbehavior cannot be fixed as long as concrete class is inherited from `AbstractObserver` class, because `AbstractObserver` is always constructed first, and destructed last.

-To avoid such problem, either use a combination of `std::shared_ptr` and `std::weak_ptr`, or don't re-create the wheels, use [Boost.Signal] instead.
+To avoid such problem, either use a combination of `std::shared_ptr` and `std::weak_ptr`, or use [Boost.Signal] instead of recreating the wheel.

 ## The [GoF Observer Pattern]